adam-singer/Buckshot/doc/getting_started.md

 The best way get started with Buckshot is to copy one of the starter projects located in the example/starter_projects/ folder of the library.

-These projects provide a standarized layout for a Buckshot application that uses the MVVM pattern.
+These projects provide a standarized layout for a Buckshot application using the [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern.
 They are also full of comments.

 ## Resources ##
 Visit the [Buckshot Discussion Group](https://groups.google.com/forum/#!forum/buckshot-ui) for the latest information.